 You can also use the Alerts spotlight feature to see the correlation between alerts and events on a specific machine.

-This enhances the ‘in-context’ information across investigation and exploration activities, reducing the need to switch between contexts.
+The details pane enriches the ‘in-context’ information across investigation and exploration activities, reducing the need to switch between contexts.
 It lets you focus on the task of tracing associations between attributes without leaving the current context.

 - View and organize the Windows Defender Advanced Threat Protection Alerts queue